top of page

 It cuddles the coast and has a beautiful waterfront with a 3km boardwalk on the harbour esplanade, where you can stroll along and feel part of the city.

 Infectious young energy filtered through the city as you immersed yourself.
-It was well balanced, not too intense, but a steady flow of locals and tourists—a popular education hub for students with the number of universities in the city.
+It was well balanced, not too intense, but with a steady flow of locals and tourists—a popular education hub for students with several universities in the city.

 Many city events were scattered around the city, keeping everyone busy and entertained for the weekend.
-We came across a Farmers Market, a local craft beer festival; they also have a maritime museum on the harbour front with a large Titanic exhibit.
+We came across a farmers' market and a local craft beer festival; they also have a maritime museum on the harbourfront with a large Titanic exhibit.

 Sneaking in a few cocktails and some new cuisine, Spanish food today.
 We enjoyed watching the people go by while we soaked up the sunshine.
 Canada is still training hard for the gold medal in the most expensive country, at CAD 150 for a cheap and cheerful and a few cocktails, plus your 18% tip.

-We returned during the afternoon to the ship; it was buzzing with new energy; the new passengers had embarked and were familiarising themselves with their new home for the next seven days as we sailed to Boston.
+We returned to the ship during the afternoon; it was buzzing with new energy.
+As we sailed to Boston, the new passengers had embarked and were familiarising themselves with their new home for the next seven days.
 The demographic has changed; we see many more from the states, and the average age is under 60.

 We left at 6 pm and enjoyed our first sail away on the pool deck with the sun joining us as Halifax bid us farewell in the distance.

-We love the change of weather back around 20; after the past four weeks being in 1-5 degrees destinations, it feels like a new cruise!
+We love the change of weather back around 20; after the past four weeks of being in 1-5 degree destinations, it feels like a new cruise!

 Day 41 - Sable Island, Nova Scotia, Canada

-Sable Island was always going to be an attempted landing; unfortunately, due to the large swells, it was unsafe to take the passengers across in the Zodiacs.
+Sable Island was always going to be an attempted landing; unfortunately, the large swells made it unsafe to take the passengers across in the Zodiacs.

 The Captain decided to circumnavigate the Island, and everyone enjoyed the new view and beautiful island landscape; we were blessed to have the sunshine sail with us and binoculars to catch a glimpse of the horses and seals (apologies for the poor imaging, but the phone wasn't good enough to capture the moments).
-There is an unidentified object in the first pic below; could it be a fin or a buoy?
+The first pic below shows an unidentified object; could it be a fin or a buoy?
 Morning coffees on the balcony were a relaxing start to the day.

 It is a life undisturbed; it was fascinating and must be a researcher's heaven, understanding how the horses can survive on the Island for so many years without assistance and be self-sufficient and healthy.
-Horses were introduced in 1760, and surprisingly each horse has a name.
+Horses were introduced in 1760; surprisingly, each horse has a name.

 Fun facts: